Lussekatten/Kombotron/README.md

 08-April-2025
 1. Today we are going to add information about "tilläggsnummer" to our application.
 Best aproach would be to create this information in the JSON file "latest1000drawings.json".
+2. For practical reasons, as a temporary solution, I chose to create a separate JSON file (see "additionalnumbers.json" in the data folder) with information about these additional 4 numbers.
+I just need to add more data, manually.
+At the moment the file only includes information from 1-jan-2025.
+For some reason, the date is missing.
+I need to investigate further, since I need the date info to be part of every JSON object.